Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/03-player.md

 Returns the entity passed in if the entity is a player, otherwise returns `nil`.

+### `player:is_local()`

+Used for creating small private differences between players, such as playing a sound effect, hiding a sprite, or changing a sprites color.

+Returns true if the player is the local player.

+Warning: Can cause unintentional desyncs.
+Limit behavior driven by this.

+Creating or deleting sprites, entities, and animations can cause non obvious unintentional desyncs.
+Of course those aren't the only ways to cause unintentional desyncs.

+Even modifying a sprite's color can cause a desync if another script attempts to read the sprite's color to drive behavior.

 ### `player:emotions()`

 Returns a list of valid values for `player:set_emotion()`.